Grant Writing 101

 Plan Your Online Search with Keywords

-Compile a list of keywords to use in online searches describing your organization’s work.
-Set up a Google alert for grants with your preferred keyword combination:
+Make a list of keywords to use in online searches that describe your organization’s work.
+Set up a Google alert for grants using your chosen keywords:

 - Geographic area